Does your dog do this? When mine gets excited or playful he starts sneezing.

 Idiopathic rhinitis is possibly the most frustrating condition on this list.
 It won’t kill anyone, but it’s very annoying, and like the name suggests, poorly understood.
 Another name for it is chronic hyperplastic rhinitis.

 Affected dogs produce a thick, yellow, ropey bilateral discharge that gets sneezed on walls and furniture.
 There’s also a lot of snorting and snuffling and sometimes even a vomit afterwards.
-Diagnostics (found in the link at the end) are important to rule out other conditions, but fruitless.
+Diagnosis (found in the link at the end) is made by ruling out other conditions.

 The best we can do is to keep these dogs on continuous medication.
+Options include antibiotics, anti-inflammatories or prednisolone based on the response.
+Recently suspicion of a link with gastrointestinal disease has led to antacids or special diets being trialled as well.
 It would be nice to know more.

 Thankfully, fungal infections are rare, because they’re nasty and difficult to treat.
 Like tumours, they progress slowly and can cause facial deformities.